glowkeeper/P3D/docs/labs/docs/GameDesignDocument.md

 ### ​Pitch

-_One-player shootout_ is a fun indoor football simulation.
+_One player shootout_ is a fun football game simulation._

 ### ​Genre/Theme